 Choose the Right Manufacturer

 Choosing the right LED manufacturer is possibly the most important preparation you can make before retrofitting your parking lot.
-This isn’t just for your parking lot, but this could lead to other deals in lighting your garage, or any exterior in your business.
+This isn’t just for your parking lot, but this could lead to other deals in lighting your garage or any exterior in your business.
 Look at the track record of each manufacturer and what they bring to the table.
-Also make sure that you choose manufacturers with proven products and a good standing in the market.
+Also, make sure that you choose manufacturers with proven products and good standing in the market.

-Before any big project, it is also important to mock up.
+Before any big project, it is also important to the mockup.
 This principle also applies to retrofitting your parking lot.
 Beta-testing the product for each application is important.
 It is also important to do all your beta-testing before the actual retrofitting so you can see what you want to change and what you want to improve.
-You want to make sure you have the right lux, the right brightness, and if the lights are too warm or tool cool.
-Once the retrofit is done, it will take a lot of time, effort, and money do redo everything, so it is important to beta test one fixture with LED parking lot lights ahead of time before moving forward with the project. .
+You want to make sure you have the right lux, the right brightness, and if the lights are too warm or too cool.
+Once the retrofit is done, it will take a lot of time, effort, and money to redo everything, so it is important to beta test one fixture with LED parking lot lights ahead of time before moving forward with the project.